 But why did the probes have to travel as matter?
 Was there any way to travel as pure information?

 Far-field lithography: to fabricate structures from far away using light.
 They were inspired by techniques people in the 21st century used to build integrated circuits: etching, vapor deposition, and photolithography.
 High energy lasers could be used to carve paths into far away planets.
-A suitable deposit of some material could be melted down, and those paths would move the melted material around in liquid form.
+A suitable deposit of some material could be melted down, and the newly created paths would move the melted material around in liquid form.
 Those materials could be deposited, layer by layer, into 3D structures.
-Metals could be bored out of deep under the crust, with a powerful enough laser, turned into vapor to extract them, then the metal gas could be cooled on an overhung ledge to turn back into a solid.
+Metals could be bored out of deep under the crust, with a powerful enough laser, turned into vapor to extract them.
+Then the metal gas could condense on an overhung ledge to turn back into a solid.
 The ledge could be broken off, turned into a raft, and travel down one of the rivers of molten material to be used somewhere else.
 Metal could used for things like crude mirrors: vaporize the metal, create an atmosphere suitable for metal vapor to cool down and rain down on some prepared surface in the shape of the mirror you need, then burn away the parts you don’t want.
-Prisms and lenses could be built out of the sand on most planets: heat it up enough and pass it into a mold which was carved out earlier.
-They would use these techniques to build a gigantic optical computer and some basic actuators which would make things which would make other stuff and so on a few times until they got back to rocket robot probes.
+Prisms and lenses could be built out of sand: heat it up enough and pass it into a mold which was carved out earlier.
+They would use these techniques to build a gigantic optical computer and some basic actuators.
+The actuators would make things which would make other things and so on a few times until they got back to rocket robot probes.
 The main technical challenges were precision at such long distances and predicting the surface and underground geology of the planet from a small amount of stale data - since this was happening over long distances, light would take thousands to millions of years to reach them, so the data was old and they couldn't wait to see what the lasers did: they just had to get it right the first time.
 Further distances would've required predicting the formation of planets, and even stars.